walshbr/data-for-the-rest-of-us/pages/week-1-intro.md

 ## Homework

-* By Friday morning at 9:00 AM, share your class dataset with me.
+* By Friday morning at 9:00 AM, share your class dataset with me along with a fifty-word reflection on the activity.
+What was the most challenging piece?
+What did you learn?